Osei-Nathan/Osei-Nathan/README.md

 ### Hi there 👋

 **I'm a Nathan based in Ghana.
 I have a passion for coding, I'm a fullstack developer that enjoys React, Django and django rest and also node and express.
-I love to do designs and I am into uio,ux also, With a background in wordpress.**
+I love to do designs and I am into ui/ux also, With a background in wordpress.**

 [![MasterHead](https://1.bp.blogspot.com/-7A4WynwLsMw/XbBpCXG8fHI/AAAAAAAAMt4/uOa1bpLskYgrwGbllhSu2SDj_Mig8SXJQCLcBGAsYHQ/s1600/2000_600px.gif)](https://Osei-Nathan.io)
 <h1 align="center">Hellooooo 👋, I'm Nathan Osei</h1>